-The only way to truly know that you are being served by a Chiropractor who specializes in Sports Medicine is to recognize the mark CCSP which stands for Certified Chiropractic Sports Practitioner.
+The only way to truly know that you are being served by a Chiropractor who specializes in Sports Medicine is to recognize the mark CCSP which stands for Certified Chiropractic Sports Practitioner and DACBSP.
 This is a post-graduate programs accredited by the National Organization of Accrediting Agencies.

 "Promoting the highest standards of excellence and clinical competence for chiropractors specializing in sports medicine and physical fitness."

 The CCSP (Certified Chiropractic Sports Physician) certification requires the doctor to attend a minimum of 100 hours of a 120 hour postgraduate program.
 Following the completion of these hours, the doctor must take and successfully pass a comprehensive written examination to receive the CCSP certification.

 Dr. Rudnick has completed the DACBSP ( Diplomate American Chiropractic Board of Sports Physicians ) program.
 This is the